asevtsuk/pedestrian-counter-for-phone/README.md

 Record the values you used.
 They are written into the CSV header.

+## Output

+**Download ZIP** produces `session.csv` plus one JPEG per snapshot. **CSV only** gives the table without the images.
+The ZIP is written store-only — the JPEGs are already compressed — so any unzip tool opens it.

+### Reference snapshots

+The app saves a 640 px JPEG of the same cropped view the detector sees, so a session carries visual evidence of what was actually counted.
+It captures one at the start, then only on a meaningful change:

+- **Position** — the phone moves further than the distance threshold (10 m by default) from where the last snapshot was taken, measured by equirectangular approximation against the live GPS watch
+- **View** — the scene itself changes.
+Each frame is reduced to a 32×32 greyscale signature and compared to the signature at the last snapshot; when the mean absolute difference exceeds the sensitivity threshold on two consecutive checks, two and a half seconds apart, a new snapshot is taken.
+Requiring two consecutive checks stops a passing lorry or a group filling the frame from triggering one, while a genuine change of camera angle triggers immediately

+Both thresholds are adjustable, there is a manual capture button, and the whole feature can be switched off.
+Sessions are capped at 40 snapshots.

+Every gate crossing and zone entry records the `snapshot_id` in force when it happened, so counts join to the image showing the view they came from.

-## CSV output
+### CSV structure

-Three blocks in one file.
+Four blocks in one file.

 **Header** — session start, duration, camera position and bearing, directional and total gate counts, zone entries, per-minute and extrapolated per-hour rates, and the detection settings in force.

 **Bins** — one row per time bin:
 `bin_start_s, bin_end_s, gate_crossings, zone_entries, gate_per_minute, camera_lat, camera_lon`

+**Snapshots** — one row per reference photo:
+`snapshot_id, file, time_iso, seconds_from_start, reason, lat, lon, gps_accuracy_m, bearing_deg, zoom, width_px, height_px`

+`reason` records why it was taken: `session_start`, `moved_<n>m`, `view_changed`, or `manual`.

 **Events** — one row per crossing or entry:
-`event_time_iso, seconds_from_start, event, track_id, direction, x_norm, y_norm, camera_lat, camera_lon, camera_bearing_deg`
+`event_time_iso, seconds_from_start, event, track_id, direction, x_norm, y_norm, camera_lat, camera_lon, camera_bearing_deg, snapshot_id`

+`direction` is `L2R` or `R2L` — rightward or leftward across the screen.

 Two coordinate systems are recorded, and they mean different things.

 `x_norm` and `y_norm` are **image** coordinates: the position of the person's feet within the video frame at the instant of the crossing, normalised to 0–1 with the origin at the top-left.
 They tell you where along the gate someone passed, not where they were on the earth.
 They can be converted to ground coordinates only if you rectify the view — for example by homography from four known points visible in the frame.

-`camera_lat` and `camera_lon` are **WGS84** coordinates of the phone, taken from the device GPS when the count starts, and repeated on every row so each block loads directly into GIS without a join. `camera_bearing_deg` is the compass bearing the phone was facing, from the magnetometer, where available.
+`camera_lat` and `camera_lon` are **WGS84** coordinates of the phone.
+Event rows carry the live position at the moment of that crossing; the header records the fix at session start. `camera_bearing_deg` is the compass bearing the phone was facing, from the magnetometer, where available.
 Every count in a session shares one camera position — the observer's location, not the pedestrian's.

 Accuracy is recorded in the header as `camera_gps_accuracy_m`.
 Phone GPS in a street canyon is commonly 10–30 m, which is coarser than the sidewalk you are counting; for anything requiring precise placement, snap the point to the surveyed segment afterwards rather than trusting the raw fix.